-Amylopectin belongs to the complex carbohydrates group, a designation given when there is more than two glucose polymers present.
-Remember that glucose is a monosaccharide, which is the basic unit the body uses.
-If there is a polysaccharide structure present, such as amylopectin, it is necessary to break the molecular structure down to its basic unit (glucose).
+Let's not forget that glucose is a monosaccharide, which is the basic unit of carbohydrates that the body uses.
+If there is a polysaccharide structure, like that of amylopectin, it will be necessary to previously break the molecular structure down to its basic unit (glucose).

 High molecular weight

 The first property is an index that points to the breakdown rate of the molecular structure when it enters the organism: the lower the index, the lower the breakdown.
 Therefore, amylopectin will arrive at the intestine practically intact, where it will be absorbed.

 It has a high molecular weight, which indicates the number of glucose molecules that will be broken down (for its later transformation into energy).
 In this sense, amylopectin maintains an optimal number of these.
 So, amylopectin will provide and effective and optimal supply of our glycogen reserves without altering our glycemia (insulin) disproportionately and which also prevents the hypoglycemia that would occur later on due to the increase in insulin, something that would definitely happen with high glycemic index carbohydrates.

 La baja osmolaridad indica que no absorberá agua ni fluidos estomacales, reduciendo problemas derivados, como los calambres, y además su paso por el estómago se realizará de manera muy rápida, sin producir ningún tipo de malestar estomacal.

 Its low osmolarity indicates that it will not absorb water nor stomach fluids, which reduces problems like cramps.
 Moreover, when it will go very quickly through the stomach, without producing any kind of stomach upset.